 Citrus oils share a similar scent -- they all contain the terpene hydrocarbon limonene.
 Subtle mixes of other minor constituents -- unique to each citrus fruit -- produce variations in aroma that allow us to distinguish between them.
 But that's the only variation you should be able to detect.

-Poor quality essential oils are sometimes adulterated with other synthetic oils, producing a tainted scent.
-If you place a drop or two of an adulterated essential oil on a piece of blotter paper, it will leave an off-smelling dryout note when it evaporates.
-Pure, unadulterated oils will smell fresh -- much like the fruit itself -- and leave little or no dryout note.
+Poor quality essential oils are sometimes mixed with other synthetic oils, producing a tainted scent.
+If you place a drop or two of such an oil on a piece of blotter paper, it will leave an off-smelling dryout note when it evaporates.
+High-quality oils will smell fresh -- much like the fruit itself -- and leave little or no dryout note.

 Most essential oils are obtained by steam distillation.
 But the heat of this process breaks down the acids in citrus fruits and diminishes the citral content of the fresh oil.
 As a result, citrus oils that are steam distilled often have a sharp, harsh, bittersweet aroma.
 "Cold pressed," oils, on the other hand, are separated from the rind of the fruit (which is not actually cold, but room temperature) by grinding or rasping and then pressing without heat.
 It's a far less efficient method -- yielding only about 1.5 pounds instead of about 25 pounds of oil for every ton of fresh fruit -- but the result is a light, subtle, fresh aroma reminiscent of the fresh peel.